Oil Sands Mine Proceeds Despite Environmental Concerns

 McKee insists that the PR Springs mine won’t mean a denuded landscape and vast ponds of toxic tailings like Canada’s seen.

 “There’s a lot of misinformation that continues to be purported,” says the county commissioner.
-“You know, people have got to be talking about the newer technologies because that’s what’s going to be utilized as we move forward.”
+“You know, people need to be talking about the newer technologies because that’s what’s going to be utilized as we move forward.”

 U.S. Oil Sands officials are eager to prove their process is safe, that it can transform an industry.